-The unifying mission of the Molecules, Cells, Signalling and Health (MCSH) research theme is to understand fundamental mechanisms of biology underpinning health.
+The unifying mission of the Cells and Molecules research area is to understand fundamental mechanisms of biology underpinning health.

 To achieve this overarching aim, our research encompasses a wide range of research objectives: from the unraveling of molecular mechanisms of gene regulation and expression, through to their influence on metabolism and the molecular pharmacology of receptors, and from the molecular pathways of cell-to-cell communication, vesicle trafficking and intracellular cell signaling, to the cellular mechanisms of cell migration, proliferation, cell survival, cell death, neural circuit formation and modification, that collectively drive and maintain organismal development, homeostasis and behaviour.

 We aim to understand how these processes take place normally in development and in health, and how alterations underlie human disease and ageing, with a particular emphasis in, cardiovascular disease, cancer (particularly leukaemia and lymphoma), endochrinology, injury and trauma, regeneration and repair.
 Understanding these fundamental underpinning processes is essential to finding therapeutic interventions to cell damage, injury and disease states.